-This is a personal topic for me, and not because it’s about menstrual products.
+This is a personal topic for me, and not because it's about nontoxic menstrual products.

-Recently, a family member underwent treatment for cervical cancer.
-After her diagnosis, she sent me a video about the toxicity of feminine care products (which I had seen before) and said “I wish I had known about this.”
+A few years ago, a family member underwent treatment for cervical cancer.
+After her diagnosis, she sent me a video about the toxicity of feminine care products (which I had seen before) and said: “I wish I had known about this.”

 Honestly, that is the comment that led me to start this blog.
 I knew that tampons and pads had toxic ingredients in them for a long time and had been using nontoxic products for many years, but I didn't really talk about it because I knew that most of the people around me were not interested.

 So I can talk about these things here since you are interested.

 Now moving on to the topic at hand…